Gladstone Pottery Museum

 The museum is located in Longton, Stoke-on-Trent, Staffordshire.

 It is also included in one of the regional routes of the European Route of Industrial Heritage.

 Despite the name of the museum, it is a complex of buildings from two works, the Gladstone and the Roslyn.
 The protected features include the kilns.
 As there are fewer than 50 surviving bottle ovens in Stoke-on-Trent (and only a scattering elsewhere in the UK), the museum's kilns along with others in the Longton conservation area represent a significant proportion of the national stock of the structures.

+In 1976, the Gladstone Pottery Museum was awarded National Heritage Museum of the Year.